Skip to main content

 2. Identify the domains where you want the submission form to be embedded on the Embedded Submission Configuration form.
 You must add a Fully Qualified Domain Name (FQDN).
 You can add up to 100 domains.

-3. Customize the look of your submission form to match the style of your website.
-You can change these settings:
+3. Customize the look of your submission form to match your website's style.

 1. (Optional) Click Preview form to see how your form will look.